Industrial Liaison Group:

-The Hard X-ray nanoprobe beamline is a dedicated facility for micro-nano SAXS and nanoscale microscopy; it welcomed its first users in March 2017.
+The Hard X-ray nanoprobe beamline (I14) is a dedicated facility for nanoscale microscopy.

 The nanoprobe provides a flexible end station, with a beam size of 50 nm, optimised for scanning X-ray fluorescence, X-ray spectroscopy, and diffraction.

 To maximise the distance from the focusing optic to the sample, the beamline extends beyond the main building to a distance of approximately 185m and is housed in an external building alongside the eBIC and ePSIC national electron microscopy facilities.

 I14 provides a state-of-the-art facility in which a focused x-ray spot is positioned or scanned over a specimen.
 The central theme of the beamline is the ability to obtain structural and chemically-specific information on a full range of materials (inorganic/organic) under both static and real (e.g. wet, heated, in-situ strain) conditions.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.

 Copyright © 2022 Diamond Light Source

 Diamond Light Source® and the Diamond logo are registered trademarks of Diamond Light Source Ltd

 Registered in England and Wales at Diamond House, Harwell Science and Innovation Campus, Didcot, Oxfordshire, OX11 0DE, United Kingdom.
 Company number: 4375679.
 VAT number: 287 461 957.
 Economic Operators Registration and Identification (EORI) number: GB287461957003.